RosettaCommons/documentation/rosetta_basics/structural_concepts/EnzymaticMover.md

 ### Command-Line Applications

-Two Rosetta options flags are used specifically for interfacing with `EnzymaticMover`s used in any protocols.
+Three Rosetta options flags are used specifically for interfacing with `EnzymaticMover`s used in any protocols.

 * `-enzymes:species` is used to set the species name of any simulated enzymes used by the protocol.
 * `-enzymes:enzyme` is used to set the specific name of any simulated enzymes used by the protocol.
+* `-enzymes:efficiencty` is used to override the efficiency of any simulated enzymes used by the protocol.

 #### Current Apps